Productive Disposal of Nuclear Power Plant Wastes!

 At some point a nuclear fuel pellet is determined to have a reduced remaining energy that it is considered not being worth keeping in the reactor.
 It seems very difficult to tell exactly when that is, as the decision is apparently generally made by a visual inspection of the pellets!
 But it is reasonable to assume that it is when the nuclear fuel is around 1/2 or 2/3 used up.
 The reason they are removed then is because the amount of steam generated (to power steam turbines which turn electric alternators) has dropped and the equipment all requires high and consistent production of steam.

-So it seems reasonable to assume that spent nuclear pellets have 1/2 to 1/3 of their original energy content.
-Given the numbers above, that suggests that a spent 7 gram nuclear fuel pellet probably has between 7 million and 11 million Btus of energy left in it.
-And that energy is all left to gradually waste itself away, stored in some field somewhere!
-There is also normal radiation from all the 238U in the pellet.
+So it seems reasonable to assume that spent nuclear pellets currently have about 1/3 to 1/2 of their original energy content.
+Given the numbers above, that suggests that a SPENT 7 gram nuclear fuel pellet probably has between 7 million and 11 million Btus of energy left in it.
+And that energy is all left to gradually waste itself away, stored in some field somewhere, because no one has ever found any useful use for it where giant corporations could make billions of dollars in profits!
+There is also a little more normal radiation from all the 238U in the pellet.

 The point of all this is that ALL spent nuclear fuel constantly produces and gives off heat.
 So there is a rather large amount of discarded spent fuel that is just sitting in storage, constantly and continuously giving off heat.
 The thought is to see if there might be some way of capturing that (low-grade) heat.